 If \(n\) is a positive integer, we denote by \(s(n)\) the sum of the divisors of \(n\).
 For example, the divisors of \(n=6\) are \(1,2,3,6\), so \(s(6)=1+2+3+6=12\).
 Prove that, for all \(n\geq1\), \[s(1)+s(2)+\cdots+s(n)\leq n^2.\] Denote by \(t(n)\) is instead the sum of the squares of the divisors of \(n\) (e.g., \(t(6)=1^2+2^2+3^2+6^2=50\)), can you find a similar inequality for \(t(n)\)?

 There are \(16\) cities in the kingdom.
-Prove that it is not possible to build a system of roads in such a way that one can get from any city to any other without passing through more than one city on the way, and with at most four roads coming out of each city.
+We would like to build roads between these cities so that one can get from any city to any other without passing through more than one city on the way.
+To save cost, we would like to have no more than four roads coming out of each city.
+Prove that such a system of roads is unfortunately impossible to build.